OpenFOAM (ESI)

 Dive Deep

-Use Case: Running MB9 Micro-benchmark by ExaFOAM
+Running the MB9 Micro-benchmark by ExaFOAM

 In this advanced OpenFOAM example, we simulate a high-lift wing configuration from the MB9 micro-benchmark of the ExaFOAM benchmarks.
 This benchmark is a precursor to the HPC Grand Challenge, which simulates a full aircraft configuration using wall-modeled LES (WMLES) for turbulence.